| |

 Lunch at Fisherman’s Wharf

-After shopping and exploring the area, I recommend having lunch at Fisherman’s Wharf because of its diverse indoor and outdoor dining options.
+After shopping and exploring the area, I recommend having lunch at Fisherman’s Wharf.

 You will find the best lobster rolls at Fog Harbor Fish House, ranked by Yelp as one of the top 5 restaurants in San Francisco.
 The stunning views of the bay are worth a stop here.